sehooni/NutriPharmAI/README.md

 > $ conda activate 'env_name'

 > $ pip install gradio
-- because of module version conflict, pleas install after create conda enviroment!
+- because of module version conflict, please install some module after create conda enviroment!
 Although, there will be some error, it works well.
 So don't be worry about it.   (updatad in 24.08.22)

 ~~> $ conda env create -f enviroment.yml~~